Pravin Datke

-Pravin Datke (born 16 Dec 1978) is currently National Vice President Bharatiya Janata Yuva Morcha and Municipal Corporator and former Mayor of Nagpur Municipal Corporation.
+Pravin Prabhakarrao Datke (born 16 Dec 1978) is elected as Member of Legislative Assembly from Nagpur Central Constituency, former National Vice President Bharatiya Janata Yuva Morcha and former Municipal Corporator and former Mayor of Nagpur Municipal Corporation.
 He was State General Secretary BJYM Maharashtra Unit.

+He got elected to the Legislative Council by MLA's (unopposed) on 14 May 2020.

 Early life

-Datke was born to Prabhakarrao Datke, a Founder of Shikshak Sahakari Bank Limited, Nagpur.
+Datke was born to Prabhakarrao Datke, a founder of Shikshak Sahakari Bank Limited, Nagpur.

-His father, Prabhakarrao Datke, died of heart attack in 1995.
+His father, Prabhakarrao Datke, died of heart attack in 1999.

 Education and early career

 Datke is a 10th pass from Navyug Madhyamik Vidyalaya, Mahal, Nagpur.

 Family and personal life

 Pravin is the son of former BJP Leader Late Sh.
 Prabhakarrao Datke.
-Sh Prabhakarrao was also known for Teachers Union Leader & Founder of NAGPUR Shikshak SahakarI Bank Limited..
+Sh Prabhakarrao was also known as Teachers Union Leader & founder of NAGPUR Shikshak SahakarI Bank Limited..

 Political career

-In 2004, at age 25, Datke was elected as a corporator from Mahal ward.
+In 2004, at age 25, Pravin Datke was elected as a corporator from Mahal ward.
 After two terms Datke later became the mayor of the Nagpur Municipal Corporation.
+20 November he was elected to Nagpur Central Constituency.